 How we deal with fly-tipping

-We aim to visit every reported incident of fly-tipping if there is a possibility there may be evidence that could support an investigation into where the rubbish came from and who was responsible for dumping it.
+We aim to visit every reported incident of fly-tipping to see if there is evidence of where the rubbish came from and who was responsible for dumping it.

-We will work to issue Fixed Penalty Notices where possible, or collect evidence for a larger prosecution if necessary.
+We will issue Fixed Penalty Notices where possible, or collect evidence for a larger prosecution if necessary.

 Let's SCRAP fly-tipping

 The best way to stop organised fly-tipping is to make sure that only authorised waste carriers take your waste away.
 You could face prosecution and an unlimited fine if your waste is fly-tipped by someone else.
 Avoid a fine by following the SCRAP code:

 - Suspect all waste carriers.
-Do not let them take your waste until they can prove they are legitimate - a waste carriers' certificate and licence looks like this: Waste carriers' licence example (PDF 240KB).
-A professional waste carrier should happily answer reasonable questions.
+Do not let them take your waste until they can prove they are legitimate.
+A professional waste carrier should be happy to answer reasonable questions.

-- Check their waste carrier’s registration details on the Environment Agency website or by calling 03708 506 506.
+- Check their waste carrier’s registration details on the Environment Agency website.
 Note down the registration number of the vehicle used to take your waste away.

 - Refuse unexpected offers to take your rubbish away.
-If you suspect someone is disposing of waste illegally to the Environment Agency.
-Give them the vehicle registration and name to the Environment Agency.
+Report anyone you suspect of disposing of waste illegally to the Environment Agency.
+Give them the vehicle registration and name of the person. .

-- Ask what is going to happen to your rubbish and seek evidence that it is going to be disposed of appropriately.
+- Ask what is going to happen to your rubbish.
+Seek evidence that it is going to be disposed of appropriately.

 - Paperwork.
 Make sure you get a proper invoice, waste transfer note or receipt for your waste removal – this should give a description of the waste and provide the waste carrier’s contact details.

 What else can I do with my unwanted items?

-You can sell or donate functioning items to a charity shop or through reuse networks and marketplaces, such as eBay, Freecycle, Gumtree or social media community groups.
+Sell or donate functioning items to a charity shop or through online marketplaces or social media community groups.